peer-open-source/xara-docs/source/user/manual/model/elements/joint/Joint2D.rst

 Joint2D
 ^^^^^^^

-This command is used to construct a two-dimensional beam-column-joint element object.
+This command is used to construct a two-dimensional beam-column-joint element.
 The two dimensional beam-column joint is idealized as a parallelogram shaped shear panel with adjacent elements connected to its mid-points.
 The midpoints of the parallelogram are referred to as external nodes.
 These nodes are the only analysis components that connect the joint element to the surrounding structure.

-Command Lines
-"""""""""""""""""""""""

 TCL: